GHC Contributors’ Workshop

 Parse this as a type first.
 Then, after properly associating using

-the fixities, we find that :+:
+the fixities, we find that :+: should be namespaced as a

 data constructor, and the others remain type constructors.